SkygearIO/skygear-doc/content/plugin/first-plugin.md

 {"provider": [], "timer": [], "op": [], "hook": [], "handler": {}}
 ```

 This command finds all hooks already defined in the plugin.
-The command has a `--subprocess` flag so that you can verify that the plugin works without running Ourd.
+The command has a `--subprocess` flag so that you can verify that the plugin works without running Skygear.
 This is standalone version allows you to call plugin hooks by command line.

 All types of hooks are now empty because we have not defined any!
 Let’s go ahead to implement the easiest extension point—lambda function: